-For collectively assessed provisions, expected credit losses are estimated based on the probability of default, loss given default, and the anticipated exposure at default.
+For collectively assessed provisions, credit loss provision are estimated based on the probability of default, loss given default, and the anticipated exposure at default.

 The Probability of Default ("PD")

 This estimates the likelihood of default occurring either over the lifetime of the financial instrument, or within the 12 months from reporting period.